guard252/PROC/README.md

-# Procedural generation
+# PROC
-This is an implementation of various procedural generation algorithms.
+Mini-engine for various algorithms I'm going to implement.